-When growing Watsonia species such as Bugle lilies it is easiest to use bulbs purchased from a garden center or that someone has given you.
+When growing Watsonia species such as Bugle lilies, it is easiest to use bulbs purchased from a garden center or that someone has given you.

-The Watsonia plants should be spaced about 30 cm apart in a sunny part of the garden that has a moist soil that has been enriched with manure.
+The Watsonia plants should be spaced about 30 cm (1 foot) apart, in a sunny part of the garden.
+This should have a moist soil that has been enriched with manure.

-If you first want to grow indoors then start off about two months in advance.
-It should take from one to six months to germinate at 12 to 18 degrees centigrade; transplant the bugle lilies outdoors following the last frost of spring.
+If you first want to grow indoors, then start off about two months in advance.
+It should take from one to six months to germinate at 12 to 18 degrees centigrade (54 to 64°F).